Cher Blasts Ivanka, Donald Trump Jr. In Heated Twitter Post

-Music icon Cher has spoken up numerous times over the past few years to share her opinion regarding President Donald Trump as well as his family and his political policies.
-On Thursday, she did it again, sharing some screenshots of past headlines related to a couple of the president’s offspring and adding her own swipe of criticism.
+Music icon Cher has spoken up numerous times over the past few years to share her opinion regarding President Donald Trump, his family, and his political policies.
+On Thursday, she did so again, sharing some screen shots of past headlines related to a couple of the president’s offspring — and adding her own swipe of criticism.

-Cher’s tweet included several screenshots and her caption read, “HERE ARE THE, ‘LET THEM EAT [CAKE], TRUMPS [SKULL EMOJI] NOT ONE OF THEM WORTH A D*MN [FIRE EMOJI].”
+Cher’s tweet included several screen shots, and her caption read, “HERE ARE THE, ‘LET THEM EAT [cake emoji], TRUMPS [skull emoji] NOT ONE OF THEM WORTH A D*MN [fire emoji].”

-One of the screenshots was from an Irish Examiner article posted quite some time ago that noted a tweet from actor Hugh Grant regarding Donald Trump Jr.’s love for big game hunting.
-Grant, in his original post, quipped that Americans frequently asked him to define the slang word “wanker” often used by the British, and apparently, he felt that the photo of Trump Jr. fit the bill.
+One of the screen shots was from an Irish Examiner article posted quite some time ago, one that noted a tweet from actor Hugh Grant regarding Donald Trump Jr.’s love of big game hunting.
+Grant, in his original post, quipped that Americans frequently asked him to define the British slang word “w*nker.”
+Apparently, Grant felt that the photo of Trump Jr. fit the bill.

-Another screenshot from Cher included searches that brought up other headlines related to the Trump family’s love for big game hunting.
-In addition, there was a screenshot filled with headlines related to Ivanka Trump and the number of Chinese trademark applications of hers that have been approved.
+Another screen shot from Cher included searches that brought up other headlines related to the Trump family’s love of big game hunting.
+In addition, there was a screen shot filled with headlines related to Ivanka Trump — headlines focused on the number of Chinese trademark applications of hers that have been approved.

-Cher has 3.65 million followers on Twitter and this particular post drove a fair amount of engagement.
-As of this writing, it received more than 500 comments, was shared 262 times, and was loved 1,500 times.
+Cher has 3.65 million followers on Twitter, and this particular post drove a fair amount of engagement.
+As of this writing, said post has received more than 500 comments, was shared 262 times, and was loved 1,500 times.

 Cher calls Trump an "ignorant thug with lizard brain" after he agrees with her on immigration https://t.co/HEmMeu7GX4 pic.twitter.com/3xbLUptgKU